-If user wants to see the different options available with tshark, just type below command.
+If the user wants to see the different options available with tshark, just type the below command.
 Remember to use sudo while using tshark.

 sudo tshark -h

-2. Capture network traffic with tshark by providing interface
+2. Capture network traffic with tshark by providing an interface

-Just type interface name in from of -i option to display traffic dedicated to specific interface.
-This option displays clean output of single interface.
+Just type the interface name in from of -i option to display traffic dedicated to a specific interface.
+This option displays the clean output of a single interface.

 sudo tshark -i <interface>

-3. Capture network packets and copy in file traffic-capture.pcap
+3. Capture network packets and copy them in file traffic-capture.pcap

-By using -w options, user can easily copy all output of tshark tool into single file of format pcap.
+By using -w options, the user can easily copy all output of tshark tool into a single file of format pcap.

 tshark -i <interface> -w <file-name>.pcap